eclipse-edc/Connector/samples/04-file-transfer/README.md

 ### 2. Initiate a contract negotiation

-In order to request any data, a contract agreement between provider and consumer is required.
-The provider has stated a contract offer for the file, but the consumer has yet to accept this offer.
+In order to request any data, a contract agreement has to be negotiated between provider and consumer.
+The provider offers all of their assets in the form of contract offers, which are the basis for such a negotiation.
+In the `transfer-file` extension, we've added a contract definition (from which contract offers can be created) for the file, but the consumer has yet to accept this offer.

 The consumer now needs to initiate a contract negotiation sequence with the provider.
 That sequence looks as follows: